 Marcel Hanegraaff is an Associate Professor in Political Science at the University of Amsterdam.
-His dissertation (defended in 2014) focused on explaining the development transnational interest group communities, as well as the strategic action by interest groups in the context of global governance.
-He researches the politics of interest representation in a transnational and EU context, as well as on the functioning of international organizations in the fields of climate change and global trade.
+His dissertation (defended in 2014) focused on explaining the development of transnational interest group communities, as well as the strategic action by interest groups in the context of global governance.
+His research agenda includes the politics of interest representation in a transnational and EU context, as well as the functioning of international organizations in the fields of climate change and global trade.
 He currently works on a NWO funded project focussing on the agenda setting power of interest groups in the European Union.
-His work has appeared, among others, in Comparative Political Studies, European Journal of Political Research, European Union Politics, Journal of European Public Policy, Governance, Review of International Organizations, and West European Politics.
+Moreover, he is involved in a project regarding lobbying in Covid times and a project regarding the political activity of firms.
+His work has appeared, among others, in Comparative Political Studies, European Journal of Political Research, European Union Politics, Journal of European Public Policy, Governance, Regulation and Governance, Review of International Organizations, and West European Politics.
+In total he has published 40 peer reviewed articles, 11 book chapters, and a monograph.

 1. Hanegraaff, M.C. & A. Poletti (2022): The Broken Promise of Global Advocacy: Inequality in Global Interest Representation.
 Milton Park: Routledge.